Xilinx/Vitis_Libraries/quantitative_finance/docs/src/models/HT.rst

 **kDTQuadraticExponential** and **kDTQuadraticExponentialMartingale** are more accurate variation, details could be found in reference papers [ANDERSON2005]_.
 They use a different approximation method to calculate :math:`\nu`, here's brief on its algorithm

-Step 1: we calculate first order moment and second order moment of :math:`\nu`.
+Step 1: Calculate first order moment and second order moment of :math:`\nu`.

 .. math::
      m = \theta + (\nu((j-1)\Delta) - \theta)e^{-\kappa \theta}